Titusville, Florida: Healthcare

-Parrish Medical Center, originally established as North Brevard Hospital in 1958, is the hospital that serves Titusville.
-A new 371,000-sq.ft., $80 million hospital was completed in 2002.
-It was the first medical center in the Southeast region designed and constructed using the 7 Principles of Evidence-Based Design to create a healing environment.
-It was also among the first participants of The Pebble Project, a national research initiative to demonstrate that healing environments improve overall quality of care and create life-enhancing environments for patients, families and employees.
+Parrish Medical Center, originally established as North Brevard Hospital in 1958, is the hospital serving Titusville.
+A new, 371,000-sq.ft., $80 million hospital was completed in 2002.
+It was the first medical center in the Southeast region designed and constructed using the seven Principles of Evidence-Based Design to create a healing environment.
+It was also among the first participants of the Pebble Project, a national research initiative to demonstrate that healing environments improve overall quality of care and create life-enhancing environments for patients, families, and employees.